Hyundai and Aptiv redeploy autonomous vehicles to deliver meals to vulnerable people in Las Vegas

-The Hyundai-Aptiv Driving Joint Venture, a collaboration between Hyundai and startup Aptiv to develop autonomous vehicle technologies, is using driverless vehicles in Las Vegas to deliver food to families in partnership with a nonprofit.
+The Hyundai-Aptiv Driving Joint Venture, a collaboration between Hyundai and Aptiv (formerly Delphi) to develop autonomous vehicle technologies, is using driverless vehicles in Las Vegas to deliver food to families in partnership with a nonprofit.
 In a conversation with VentureBeat last week, CEO Karl Iagnemma described the effort as “a way to try to give back to the community.”

 “We recently started doing meal delivery in Las Vegas about a week and a half ago,” he said.
 “It’s not about changing our business model.
 But with that said, looking toward the future, delivery is an area that we will devote attention to.”